PegasisForever/python_handouts/Basic Function.md

 ### Parameter(s)

+This is the place where you give data to the function.

-A function can have no parameter, one parameter or multiple parameters.
-Parameters give the function datas about what to do.
+You can don't give a function any parameter, one parameter or multiple parameters.
 Parameters are separated by commas.

+For example: (The following code is just for demonstrate how to give data to a function, it can't actually run because those functions are not defined yet.)

+<iframe src="https://test.pegasis.site/python/editor.html?fileName=1560704797" width="100%" height="150px" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ### Return Value

+This is how you get new data from the function.

-A function can return no value, one value or multiple value.
-You can assign value returned from a function to a variable for example `a = exampleFunction()`.
-If a function returns multiple values (for example 2 values), use `a, b = exampleFunction()`.
+A function can return no value or one value.
+You can assign the value returned from a function to a variable.

+For example: (The following code is just for demonstrate how to get value returned from a function, it can't actually run because those functions are not defined yet.)

+<iframe src="https://test.pegasis.site/python/editor.html?fileName=1560709025" width="100%" height="149px" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 ## How to Describe a Function

+Knowing how to describe a function is very important when you are trying to figure out how to use a function.

 1. **Signature**